Noise reduction in qubit readout with a two-mode squeezed interferometer: Supplementary Information

+Although it seems straight forward to determine $\eta_a$ by measuring $S_{aa}$ with both entangler and analyzer off, the measurement result recorded at room temperature is $G_{\rm{sys}}S_{aa}$ rather than $S_{aa}$, where $G_{\rm{sys}}$ is the total gain of the system which is determined by the total attenuation on the input line and total gain on the output line.
+To determine $G_{\rm{sys}}$, separate measurements are needed.
+Therefore, a measurement under condition (1) alone can not determine the value of $\eta_a$.
+However, it can be used to normalize the measurement results under conditions (2) and (3) to get gain of the entangler ($\cosh^2{r_e}$) and analyzer gain ($\cosh^2{r_A}$), respectively.
+By combining these results with that of measurement under conditions (4), we can determine $\eta_a^2\eta_b$.

+We measured $S_{aa}$ for a range of entangler gain $G_E = \cosh^2{r_E}$ and pump phase difference $\Delta \phi$ while keeping the analyzer gain to $G_A = \cosh^2{r_A} = 10$~dB and qubit in state $\ket{g}$.
+We perform this characterization measurement with relatively small analyzer gain (10~dB) to minimize the effect of gain variation due to entangler pump leakage, and unwanted higher-order effects in the analyzer.

-Fig~\ref{fig: S_vs_pump_phase} shows data for $G_e = 0.67$~dB and 9.15~dB.
-By fitting these data with a modified version of Eq.~\ref{eq:Saa} which includes losses on both arms \cite{Flurin2012}, we can extract the ratio of the transmission efficiencies of the upper and lower arms, which is found to be 0.9.
-We believe this imbalance in transmission is mostly due to the insertion loss of the extra circulator on the upper arm that connects to the qubit-cavity system.
-Given the stated loss of ~0.2 dB per pass in the circulator, this would give 0.4 dB (transmission coefficient of 0.91) of additional loss on the upper arm, which is consistent with the loss ratio inferred from our data.
+As examples, Fig~\ref{fig:gain vs pump phase} shows data for $G_E = 0.67$~dB and 9.15~dB.
+By fitting these data with Eq.~\ref{eq:Saa_w_loss}, we can extract the ratio of the transmission coefficient of the upper and lower arms, $\eta^2_a/\eta_b$, which is found to be 0.8.
+This imbalance in transmission between the two arms is mostly due to the insertion loss of the extra circulator and cables on the upper arm that connects to the qubit-cavity system.
+Typical insertion loss of this circulator (Qunistar 4 to 8~GHz cryogenic circulator) is 0.2 to 0.5~dB per pass, which would give 0.4 to 1.0~dB (0.1 to 0.2) of additional loss on the upper arm.
+We estimate that extra cables in the upper arm contributes to about 0.5~dB loss to the signal.